 Being a popular destination in India, Rajasthan is well connected with the major states of the country.
-Here is how you can easily reach Rajasthan via air, rail, or road-
+Here is how you can easily how to reach Rajasthan via air, rail, or road-

 The main airports in Rajasthan are located in Jaipur, Udaipur, and Jodhpur.
 These airports operate both domestic and international flights.
 They are also well-connected to major states in India like Delhi, Kolkata, Ahmedabad, Mumbai, Bangalore, and Trivandrum.

 To reach Rajasthan by train, take trains to major railway stations in Jaipur, Ajmer, Udaipur, and Jodhpur.
 These are well-linked to prominent cities in the state itself like Kota, Bikaner, Alwar, Bharatpur, Jaisalmer, and more.

 Rajasthan has a great network of roads connecting all the major cities within the state and with other states as well.
 Many national and state highways connect Rajasthan via NH8 to cities like Mumbai, Delhi, Ahmedabad, and Jaipur.

 How to get around Rajasthan

 From trains to buses, auto-rickshaws to jeeps, there are many ways to move within the state of Rajasthan.
 There is a well-connected railway network in the state and also regular train services of Indian Railways.
 Inter-state and intra-state buses also operate regularly, which makes traveling more convenient.
 You can also use jeeps and jeep cantors (open jeeps) to have a unique experience.
 For short distances, auto-rickshaws and cycle-rickshaws are quite famous.
 Also, cycling tours in Rajasthan are quite famous for exploring the state on your own terms.

 A beautiful state, Rajasthan is frequently visited by architecture lovers, history buffs, and simply keen travelers.
 It experiences a sub-tropical climate, which is what you need to know before planning a trip to Rajasthan.
 Let us see the weather of every season in this Rajasthan travel guide.

 Summer (April to June)